rada-ii/Hacker_News/README.md

 https://haker-news.vercel.app/
 #
-This is simple React app that fetches data from API endpoint.
+This is a simple React app that fetches data from API endpoint.

 # Getting Started with Create React App